 - Stir in a little mozzarella.

 - Top with more mozzarella and parmesan and bake until golden brown and delicious!
-All that’s left to do is tuck in!
+All that’s left to do is tuck into this scrumptious gnocchi casserole!

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!